 Whisk together 1 recipe Homemade Yellow Cake Mix with 1 1/4 cups water and 2 eggs until the ingredients are completely combined and a thin batter forms.
 It will look a little grainy.

-Apply as you would to any cake recipe – it will yield 24 cupcakes, two 9-inch rounds, or one 9-by-13-inch pan.
+Apply as you would to any cake recipe – it will yield 24 cupcakes, two 9-inch rounds, or one 9-by-13-inch sheet cake.
 Bake at 350°F until puffy and perfect!

 What do you think you’ll make first?
 I’d love to hear your own DIY ideas for baking basics!
 Let’s chat in the comment section below.

 Looking for more sweet DIY recipes?
-We love going completely from scratch:
+We love going completely from scratch.
+Try these next:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.